s341507/data2410-portfolio2/docs/rapport.md

 Installing zabbix-agent on VM3:

-This is run as `root@4d08e816a5a3` aka. root on the VM3 container.
+Run the following script as root on the vm3 container to install the zabbix agent:

 ```bash
  wget https://repo.zabbix.com/zabbix/6.1/ubuntu/pool/main/z/zabbix-release/zabbix-release_6.1-1%2Bubuntu20.04_all.deb